Exponents and front fluctuations in the quenched Kardar-Parisi-Zhang universality class of one- and two- dimensional interfaces: Summary and conclusions

 \section{Summary and conclusions}

 In this work, we have simulated numerically the one- and two-dimensional automata versions of the qKPZ equation at the depinning transition.
-The main findings of the paper, for both dimensionalities, may be summarized as follows: \begin{itemize} \item We have computed the critical force for depinning $F_c$ and the velocity exponent $\theta$, as well as the scaling exponent $\delta$ which rules the dependence of the front velocity with time at $F = F_c$. \item We have also computed directly the $\alpha$, $\beta$, and $z$ critical exponents associated with the kinetic roughening properties of the fronts.
+The main findings of the paper, for both dimensionalities, may be summarized as follows: \begin{itemize} \item We have computed the critical force for depinning $F_c$ and the velocity exponent $\theta$, as well as the scaling exponent $\delta$ which rules the dependence of the front velocity with time at $F = F_c$.
+To our knowledge, the value of $F_c$ for 2D is reported here for the first time. \item We have also computed directly the $\alpha$, $\beta$, and $z$ critical exponents associated with the kinetic roughening properties of the fronts.
 Our numerical values are compatible with (while substantially increasing the accuracy of) previous estimates in the DPD universality class. \item From the computed exponents, we have verified the scaling relations $\beta+\delta=1$ and $\beta z=\alpha$.
-In this respect, we remark that the exponents $\alpha$ and $z$ were obtained directly from the data, without resorting to scaling relations. \item We have verified the FV scaling of the $C_2(\rr, t)$ correlation function in terms of $\alpha$; no evidences of anomalous scaling have been found. \item Finally, we have assessed the occurrence of asymptotically time and system-size independent PDF for the front fluctuations in the growth regime.
+In this respect, we remark that the exponents $\alpha$ and $z$ were obtained directly from the data, without resorting to scaling relations.
+Actually, to the best of our knowledge, this is the first time that the entire set of critical exponents has been computed directly from simulations in this system for both dimensionalities. \item We have verified the FV scaling of the $C_2(\rr, t)$ correlation function in terms of $\alpha$; no evidences of anomalous scaling have been found. \item Finally, we have assessed the occurrence of asymptotically time and system-size independent PDF for the front fluctuations in the growth regime.
 We have described the shape of these distributions in terms of their skewness, excess kurtosis, and their tail exponents.
-Specifically, the tails of these PDFs were found to differ noticeably from those commonly found in the disorder-dominated phases of other random systems. \end{itemize}
+Specifically, the tails of these PDFs were found to differ noticeably from those commonly found in the disorder-dominated phases of other random systems.
+Again, this study has been performed for the first time both in 1D and 2D, to our knowledge. \end{itemize}

-Overall, the results reported herein show that the automaton versions reasonably well the critical behavior of the qKPZ equation without exhibiting convergence problems or instabilities of the integration schemes.
+Overall, the results reported herein show that the automaton versions describe reasonably well the critical behavior of the qKPZ equation without exhibiting convergence problems or instabilities of the integration schemes.